KingDev-code/KingDev-code/README.md

 ### Hi there, I'm Davi Souza👋
 ![Profile Views](https://komarev.com/ghpvc/?username=KingDev-code&color=blueviolet)

-I'm a passionate developer from [Your Location/Country] interested in studying and learning languages.
+I'm a passionate developer from Brazil interested in studying and learning languages.
 I have a deep love for programming and creating new software because the idea of building something that can solve real-world problems is incredibly exciting to me!

 🌱 I’m currently learning:
 - Python at university